JonathanMSifleet/Servlet-Coursework/Readme.md

 17. Ensure that your terminal is still inside the client folder
 18. Enter "npm deploy"
 19. Front-end can now be accessed via the URL from step 9

+# Troubleshooting

+- If Eclipse throws an error that there are errors in the project when attempting to deploy to App Engine, right click the project in project explorer -> Maven -> Update Project -> OK.
+If this does not work Clean the project in Eclipse and try again.